Francis Cleetus: Advertising Campaigns

 Cleetus has created integrated advertising campaigns for global brands at ad agencies in three countries.
 After spending his formative years at FCB Global in India, he moved in the mid-nineties to Hong Kong and worked at Ogilvy, Wunderman Thompson and DMB&B, before relocating to the United States in 2001 to work at Doe-Anderson.
 In 2007, he moved to Pittsburgh-based agency MARC USA.
-His advertising campaigns for Maker's Mark bourbon, Moen faucets, Epilepsy Foundation and Mohawk flooring have crossed geographic as well as cultural borders and won creative awards in Asia, Europe and the US.
+His advertising campaigns for Maker's Mark bourbon, Moen faucets, Epilepsy Foundation and Mohawk flooring have crossed cultural borders and won creative awards in Asia, Europe and the US.